rachelhandran/RPLDaedalusAvionics/README.md

 *The software is designed for BMP388 only.
 Software is necessarily compatible for BMP280.
 Hardware IS compatible with both, but you must write your own code for the BMP280.*

 flightComputer.ino has the main system.
-Once uploaded, there will be a 5s delay, then the BMP388 sensor will read in temp, pressure, and altitude data, and write to a file in the SD card every second.
+Once uploaded, there will be a 5s delay, then the BMP388 sensor will read in temp, pressure, and altitude data, and write to a file in the SD card once every 100ms.

 flightCompDebug.ino is outdated.
 It was a duplicate sandbox code to practice and debug.